Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 The primary challenge when testing for race conditions is timing the requests so that at least two race windows line up, causing a collision.
 This window is often just milliseconds and can be even shorter.
 Even if you send all of the requests at exactly the same time, in practice there are various uncontrollable and unpredictable external factors that affect when the server processes each request and in which order.

+### Sub-state

+Sub-state refers to the intermediate states or conditions that a system or process goes through while transitioning from one stable state to another.

+These sub-states are critical because race conditions often exploit the brief moments when the system is in these intermediate states.
+During these sub-states, multiple threads or processes might concurrently access shared resources, leading to unpredictable and potentially harmful behavior if proper synchronization is not enforced.

+Imagine a banking application that allows users to transfer money.
+When "User A" initiates a transfer, the system first checks if the account has sufficient funds (sub-state) before proceeding with the transfer.
+In a race condition scenario, "User B", acting simultaneously, initiates a similar transfer from the same account.
+Both requests reach the system at almost the same time, both see sufficient funds, and both proceed with the transfer, resulting in an overdrawn account.
+This happens because the critical sub-state was not adequately synchronized.

 ### Factors that affect the exploitation of race condition vulnerabilities

 Many things might affect the time it takes from a request to reach the destination server and receive its response back.
 Unfortunately most of them are out of our control but we can use different techniques to minimize their impact.
 The image below illustrates how two parallel requests sent at the same time experience different stages of latency: